 - AVOID Jack O'Lantern pumpkins, other big and stringy varieties.
 Smaller is better.

-- Roast up more than 1 pumpkin and freeze a big batch of pumpkin puree to use across the year.
+- You can roast more than 1 pumpkin and freeze a big batch of pumpkin puree to use across the year.

 Nutrition Information: